peggyandjoe/ericjwdchen.github.io/_posts/2016-01-08-googles-share-button.md

 ![Youtube Share Button](/assets/2015/01/loop.gif){: .img-narrow}

-This button is almost worse than being obscure.
-It’s legitimately confusing because it's almost identical to the reply icon.
+This button is  worse than being obscure.
+It’s confusing because it's almost identical to the reply icon.

 Inexplicable.
 A bad icon badly points in the general direction of its functionality.
 A terrible icon boldly points in the wrong way.
-Let's make 2016 the year of the consistent share button.